SWeav02/baderkit/docs/methods.md

     In the original implementation, the flux is calculated as the algorithm steps down the points in order.
-In our implementation, the flux is calculated in a separate first step, allowing for parallelization, then the flux is assigned as normal.
+In our implementation, the flux is calculated in a separate first step, allowing for parallelization at the cost of memory, then the flux is assigned as normal.

+    The use of a voronoi cell instead of 26 neighbors usually results in local maxima and basins that do not match other methods.

     !!!
 Note
         The `bader.basin_labels` and `bader.atom_labels` properties